valerioventuri/storm-testsuite/lib/README.md

 Basic library for ripetitive tasks.

+## Basic

-## Get a unique name
+### Get a unique name

-Create a unique name, to be used when creating directories and files
+Create a unique name, to be used when creating directories and files.

 ```bash
 Create directory